mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 The maximum number of authentication failures that are tolerated before a host is temporarily blocked.
 The default value is 10 failures.
 After a host is blocked, connections from it are rejected for 60 seconds.
+To disable this feature, set the value to 0.

 Note that the configured value is not a hard limit.
 The number of tolerated failures is between `max_auth_errors_until_block` and `threads *